 BWXT NEC provides facility tours to help engage members of the industry, local elected officials, Indigenous communities and interested members of the public in an effort to help better understand our business.
+In 2023, four facility tours were provided.
+Our facilities were toured by the Mayor of the City of Peterborough; members of Curve Lake First Nation; the Professional Engineers Ontario (Peterborough Chapter), and attendees of the 2023 International Mentoring Workshop.

-In 2022, no large facility tours occurred.
-BWXT NEC created a virtual tour of its Peterborough facility, which is posted on its website and looks forward to offering in-person tours in 2023.
+BWXT NEC created a virtual tour of its Peterborough facility, which is posted on its website and accessible by anyone in the community or the public at large.